mozzarellaV8/sixteen-bean-soup/sixteen-bean-data/readme.md

-# 16 Bean Soup - Edible Dry Bean Data
+# Edible Dry Bean Data

 ## USDA National Agricultural Statistics Service

 ### [USDA-NASS CSVs](16-bean-csv)

 Here we are with CSV files downloaded from the [USDA National Agricultural Statistics Service](https://www.nass.usda.gov/index.php).

--- **Data & Statistics** -- Crops and Plants -- Statistics by Subject -- Sector: Crops -- Group: Field Crops -- Commodity: Beans

-This path leads to Edible Dry Beans by bean class and attributes.
+This path leads to Edible Dry Beans data by bean class and attributes:

+- **Data & Statistics**
+  - Crops and Plants
+    - Statistics by Subject
+      - Sector: Crops
+      - Group: Field Crops
+        - Commodity: Beans

 There are varying attributes per bean class, but four bedrock measurements that appear across classes are